 More information on European Commission's tobacco policies and tobacco products, e-cigarettes and refill containers.

-Until the end of 2012, the basic document for drug policy used by the Ministry of Social Affairs was the National Strategy for the Prevention of Drug Addiction (EST).
-Starting from 2013, activities related to the prevention of drug addiction are described in the National Health Development Plan 2009–2020.
+Until the end of 2012, the basic document for drug policy used by the Ministry of Social Affairs was the National Strategy for the Prevention of Drug Addiction (PDF) (EST).
+Starting from 2013, activities related to the prevention of drug addiction are described in the National Health Development Plan 2009–2020 (PDF).
 The most important target groups are the general population (including children, youths, parents) and different vulnerable groups (children and youths at risk, people using injected drugs).

 Good sexual health presumes a positive and respectful attitude towards sexuality and sexual relations.
 One of the prerequisite for the development of reproductive and sexual health is sexual health education.
 Developments in Sexual and Reproductive Health 2013–2017.